Sorcerous Stabber Orphen: Anime

-The original Sorcerous Stabber Orphen anime series was animated by J.C.Staff and produced by Kadokawa Shoten, Orphen was airing simultaneously on the TBS and HBC from October 3, 1998, to March 27, 1999, then it was released in North America on DVD and VHS by ADV Films in 2001.
+The original Sorcerous Stabber Orphen anime series was animated by J.C.Staff and produced by Kadokawa Shoten, Orphen was airing simultaneously on the TBS and HBC from 3 October 1998, to 27 March 1999, then it was released in North America on DVD and VHS by ADV Films in 2001.
 It has 24 episodes in length.

 The original Sorcerous Stabber Orphen anime series was later released in Australia by Madman Entertainment in May 2002, the MSRP for the first series of Orphen in Australia were initially $29.95 AUD for DVD version, $22.95 AUD for VHS version, and $11.95 AUD for DVD version (which include the first three episode of the anime) that shipped with a PC PowerPlay Magazine.

 A second series called Sorcerous Stabber Orphen 2: Revenge (Hepburn: Majutsushi Ōfen Ribenji), or Orphen Revenge, was later broadcast in 1999.
 The second anime series was released on DVD in North America in December 2003 by ADV Films.
 It has 23 episodes in length.
 In 2009, Sentai Filmworks released a box set featuring all 47 episodes of the two seasons of Orphen in an economic box set.
 A 2-disc SD Blu-ray of the entire series was released on 20 August 2019.

 A new TV anime adaptation has been announced to commemorate the series' 25th anniversary.
-The series was initially set to premiere in 2019, but was rescheduled to premiere from January to March 2020.
+The series was initially set to premiere in 2019, but was rescheduled to premiere in January 2020.